mmichlin66/mmichlin66.github.io/mimurl/mimurlAbout.md

 [text|(RegExp)|{field}]+
 ```

 * Text is a sequence of characters.
 Any characters are allowed except `(`, `{` and those that otherwise would end the segment (for example, `/` within the path URL part).
-Note that although all characters are allowed, the segements are expected to be URL-encoded.
+Note that although all characters are allowed, the segments are expected to be URL-encoded.
 * Regular expressions are always enclosed in parentheses.
 Note that these parentheses do not become part of the regular expression - only the content within them.
 * Fields are always enclosed in curly braces.
 * Fields can include regular expressions; however, regular expressions cannot include fields.